klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 Sign the fee delegated transaction as a transaction `fee payer` with an `imported account's private key` in your Klyatn Node and propagates the transaction to the Klaytn network.

-Before using send transaction to the Klaytn Node as a fee payer, the transaction sender must be signed (valid `signatures` should be defined) and the `nonce` must be defined.
+Before using `sendTransaction` as a fee payer, the transaction sender must have signed with valid signature(s) and the `nonce` must have been defined.

 For more information about each transaction type, refer to [Transaction].